 Buffett always says that if he does not understand how the product or service works, he will not invest.
 If you cannot understand the business, you will not accurately assess potential threats or competition.
 He wants to only invest money in companies he can understand.

-If the company does have a durable competitive advantage and you understand how it works, then what is the chance that it will become obsolete in the next twenty years?
+If the company has a durable competitive advantage and you understand how it works, then what is the chance it will become obsolete in the next twenty years?

 Does the company allocate capital exclusively in the realm of its expertise?